Fakhruddin Ali Ahmed: Minister of Industrial Development and Company Affairs

 Ahmed was made the Minister of Industrial Development and Company Affairs on 13 March 1967.
-In the parliamentary elections of 1967 Ahmed was elected to the Lok Sabha from the Barpeta constituency in Assam winning over 60% of the votes.
-It was during Ahmed's tenure as Minister of Industrial Development that his ministry, through the Directorate General of Technical Development, issued a letter of intent to Sanjay Gandhi to manufacture 50,000 Maruti cars annually even though Gandhi lacked the technical expertise and the capital required for establishing such a venture.
+In the parliamentary elections of 1967, Ahmed was elected to the Lok Sabha from the Barpeta constituency in Assam, winning over 60% of the votes.
+During Ahmed's tenure as Minister of Industrial Development, his ministry, through the Directorate General of Technical Development, issued a letter of intent to Sanjay Gandhi to manufacture 50,000 Maruti cars annually, even though Gandhi lacked the technical expertise and the capital required for establishing such a venture.

 In 1969, Ahmed introduced a bill in Parliament seeking to ban corporate funding to political parties.
-The bill, which sought to amend the Companies Act, 1956, aimed to curb the influence of large businesses on the political establishment as also to hamstring the centre-right Swatantra Party by preventing its access to funding.
-The ban, introduced without establishing an alternative financing mechanism, resulted in the abolishment of the key legal source of election funds for parties and the proliferation of illegal practices in campaign funding.
+The bill, which sought to amend the Companies Act, 1956, aimed to curb the influence of large businesses on the political establishment.
+It also aimed to hamstring the centre-right Swatantra Party by preventing its access to funding.
+The ban, introduced without establishing an alternative financing mechanism, resulted in the abolishment of a key legal source of election funds for parties and a subsequent proliferation of illegal practices in campaign funding.

 In September 1969, Ahmed was sent to Rabat, Morocco as head of the Indian delegation at the Islamic Summit held there.
 However, upon his arrival in Morocco the Indian delegation was barred from attending the summit on the objections of the Pakistani delegation led by General Ayub Khan.
-The incident proved to be a diplomatic fiasco for India and led to a vote of censure in Parliament, which was defeated by the Government with the help of the communist and regional parties as the Congress Party's own strength in Parliament had reduced following the August split in the party.
+The incident proved to be a diplomatic fiasco for India and led to a vote of censure in Parliament.
+The censure was defeated by the Government with the help of the communist and regional parties, as the Congress Party's own strength in Parliament had reduced following an August split in the party.